uberflip/interview-eng-iii/README.md

 ### Constraints

-- Employees must have a unique, valid SIN
+- Each employee must have a unique, valid SIN
 - An employee must be clocked in to be able to be clocked out

 ### Search Criteria

 The list employees endpoint should support searching by first or last name.
-The timesheet list endpoint should support searching by employee ID and date range.
+The list timesheets endpoint should support searching by employee ID and date range.

 ## Deliverables

 Provide a Github repository with your code, data schema, unit and feature tests, and API documentation.
 Include a README with any setup steps necessary for your interviewer to be able to run your project.
 Be prepared to screen share a working copy of your API with your interviewer and review and explain the design decisions that you made.

 ## Bonus Task